How We Sold Our Car and Became a Biking Family

 Now, whenever we have local errands to run, my son Jack and his trusty woom 1 balance bike are usually coming along for the ride.
 And wouldn’t you know it, everyday errands such as picking up supplies at the hardware store or a grocery run have transformed into mini-adventures.
 Getting some milk and eggs in your car is a boring chore.
 But getting milk and eggs in a cooler strapped to the cargo rack on your e-bike, while your toddler watches in awe – now that provides a sense of accomplishment.

 It’s not just because biking is more fun than driving – both for Jack and for me (although it is).
 Moreover, it’s about the flexibility, fluidity, and freedom that the Tern GSD offers as a car replacement vehicle.
 It’s the little things – like being able to park directly in front of the daycare dropoff zone or ride right to the shady spot by the beach.
-It’s about skipping the ritual of fussing with the awkward car seat in the hot parking lot – and instead getting right into the fun.
-Side note: our Thule Yepp Nexxt 2 Maxi child seat is a dream to use - easily fitting on the Tern rear rack, incredibly secure and safe, and significantly easier to get my toddler in and out of compared to a car seat.
+It’s about being able to skip the ritual of fussing with the awkward car seat in the hot parking lot – and instead getting right into the fun.
+Side note: Our Thule Yepp Nexxt 2 Maxi child seat is a dream to use - easily fitting on the Tern rear rack, incredibly secure and safe, and significantly easier to get my toddler in and out of compared to a car seat.

 Enjoying the Ride (Not Just the Destination)

-When driving a car to get to an errand, one understandably chooses the most direct route, or at least the route Google or Waze tells us is the shortest duration.
+When driving a car to get to an errand, one understandably chooses the most direct route, or at least the route Google tells us is the shortest duration.
 When taking your most precious cargo on a bike errand, different logic prevails.
 Rather than planning out routes to recurring destinations in a strictly “A-to-B” fashion, instead, it pays to optimize for enjoyment rather than efficiency.
 So, by factoring in the proximity of bike trails and the location of those “relaxed” residential streets with minimal traffic, there’s usually a much more enjoyable route (although it usually adds a bit of distance compared to the “bee-line” route).

 Once you’ve mentally rewired your “internal routing software”, you may realize some of your most-frequented locations have a completely different optimal bike route compared to the typical driving route.
 On my way to Costco, rather than riding down the sidewalk of a noisy, busy thoroughfare that I’d previously driven along, I can instead take the parallel rails-to-trails path – and then let Jack get out (if he wants to) and ride his balance bike on the trail with no cars – brilliant!